nexushubs/zaml-lang/docs/spec.md

 #### 3.4.1 {BLOCK} Section

-`BLOCK` section is used for defining a block of EAML source, which could be inserted into other part of doc by reference.
+`BLOCK` section is used for defining a block of ZAML source, which could be inserted into other part of doc by reference.

-Block could be nested, the wrapped content of a block is also valid EAML.
+Block could be nested, the wrapped content of a block is also valid ZAML.

 Syntax: